-ER/Studio Actions erwin DM Actions Use the Compare and Merge utility to merge to and from the ELDM (this process can be Use "Sync with Source Model" to merge to and from the ELDM (this process can repeated as needed). be repeated as needed).
-You can also use Complete Compare (see below for a note Complete Compare (see below for a note about this).
+ER/Studio Actions erwin DM Actions Use the Compare and Merge utility to merge to and from the ELDM (this process can be repeated as needed).
+Use "Sync with Source Model" to merge to and from the ELDM (this process can be repeated as needed).
+You can also use Complete Compare (see below for a note about this).